On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of

-To analyze the dependence between intensification rate and precipitation we followed the approach of \citet{ar17}.
-We used the EBTRK dataset released on 27 July 2016 \citep{demuth06} and the 3-hourly TRMM 3B42 (version 7).
-EBTRK data are recorded every six hours.
-For the years $1998$--$2015$, for each $k$-th record in the EBTRK dataset (with $(k-1)$th and $(k+1)$th records referring to the same storm), we defined the intensification rate $I_k \equiv -2 (p_{k+1}-p_{k-1})$ (hPa~day$^{-1}$), where $p$ (hPa) is the minimum central pressure.
-We then selected all tropical storms over land (those with a negative value of distance to land in the last column of the EBTRK file) with the known radius of maximum wind: a total of $360$ values of $I$, of which $19$ were zero, $301$ negative (weakening storms) and $40$ positive (intensifying storms).
+To analyze the relationship between intensification rate and precipitation, we followed \citet{ar17}.
+We used the EBTRK dataset (released 27 July 2016; \citealp{demuth06}) together with the 3-hourly TRMM 3B42 precipitation product (version~7).
+EBTRK records are available at 6-hour intervals.

+For 1998--2015, and for each $k$th EBTRK record (with the $(k+1)$th record referring to the same storm), we defined the intensification rate as $I_k \equiv -4(p_{k+1}-p_k)$ (hPa~day$^{-1}$), where $p$ is the minimum central pressure (hPa).
+We selected tropical storms over land, identified by a negative distance-to-land value in the final EBTRK column, for which the radius of maximum wind is available.
+This yielded 360 values of the intensification rate $I$: 45 equal to zero, 277 negative (weakening), and 38 positive (intensifying).

-Using the TRMM data (spatial resolution $0.25^{\rm o}$ latitude $\times$ $0.25^{\rm o}$ longitude), for each $k$-th position of the storm center in EBTRK, we established the dependence of precipitation $P(r)$ on distance $r$ from the storm center, with $P(r_i)$ defined as the mean precipitation in all grid cells with $r_i < 25 i$ km, $1 \le i \le 120$, $r_i \equiv 25 (i-1)+12.5$ km.
-Examples of $\overline{P}(r)$ distributions for individual hurricanes are given in Fig.~11 of \citet{ar17}.
-Maximum value of thus obtained $\overline{P}(r_i)$ and radius $r_i$ corresponding to this maximum were defined as $P_m \equiv \overline{P}(r_P)$ and $r_P$, respectively, for the $k$-th record.
-Additionally, $\overline{P}(r_i)$ for which $25 (i-1) \le r_m < 25 i$ km was defined as precipitation $\overline{P}(r_m)$ at the radius of maximum wind $r_m$ for storms where $r_m$ was known.
-To enable numerical comparison between precipitation and intensification rates\footnote{For example, one mm of water per hour (multiplied by $\rho_l g$, where $\rho_l$ is the density of liquid water) is equivalent to $2.4$ hPa per day.}, we expressed precipitation in hPa~day$^{-1}$ by multiplying precipitation by factor $g$.
+Using the TRMM data (spatial resolution $0.25^\circ$ latitude $\times$ $0.25^\circ$ longitude), for each $k$th position of the storm center in EBTRK, we established the dependence of precipitation on distance $r$ from the storm center, with $\overline{P}_{k}(r_i)$ defined as the mean precipitation in all grid cells with $r_i < 25 i$ km, $1 \le i \le 120$, $r_i \equiv 25 (i-1)+12.5$ km.
+Examples of precipitation distributions for individual hurricanes are given in Fig.~11 of \citet{ar17}.

+The maximum value of thus obtained $\overline{P}_{k}(r_i)$ and the radius $r_i$ corresponding to this maximum were defined as $\overline{P}_{k}(r_P)$ and $r_P$, respectively, for the $k$th record.
+Additionally, $\overline{P}_{k}(r_i)$ for which $25 (i-1) \le r_m < 25 i$ km was defined as precipitation $\overline{P}_{k}(r_m)$ at the radius of maximum wind $r_m$ for storms where $r_m$ was known.
+To enable numerical comparison between precipitation and intensification rates\footnote{For example, one mm of water per hour (multiplied by $\rho_l g$, where $\rho_l$ is the density of liquid water) is equivalent to $2.4$ hPa per day.}, we expressed precipitation in hPa~day$^{-1}$.